Sridhar-M-S/pricegrid/README.md

 Prerequisites:
 Ensure Java (JDK 17 or higher) and Maven are installed.

-Check the versions using:
+Open a terminal and Check the versions using:

    java -version

    mvn -version

-1. Navigate to the `priceGrid` Spring Boot project folder.
+1. Open a terminal and Navigate to the `priceGrid` Spring Boot project folder.

    cd   priceGrid

-2. Open a terminal/command prompt and run the following command:
+2. Run the following command in a terminal:

    mvn spring-boot:run